HolmesBryant/text-in-heart/README.md

-# Text In Heart Component
+# Text In Heart Web Component

 Renders text inside a heart.